piqnt/stage.js/examples/game-orbit/README.md

 For other platforms do similar to iOS.

-Now all you need is to build you project.
+Now all you need is to build your project.
 But before that make sure you have installed Cordova 3 CLI and NPM (yes, you need to google them).

 You don't need to create a new Cordova project, but if you like just copy above files after creating it.

 #### iOS

-First, add iOS platform to you Cordova project:
+First, add iOS platform to your Cordova project:
 ```
 cordova platform add ios
 ```